infobyte/faraday/README.md

 ### Agents

 [Faraday Agents Dispatcher](https://github.com/infobyte/faraday_agent_dispatcher) helps user develop integrations with Faraday written in any language.
 Agents collects information from different network location using different tools.
-You can use FaradaySEC to orchestate tool execution.
+You can use [FaradaySEC](https://www.faradaysec.com) to orchestrate tool execution.

 ### Conflicts